antor44/livestream_video/README.md

 https://github.com/ggerganov/whisper.cpp#core-ml-support

-The accelerated versions of whisper-cpp require specific model versions to achieve better performance.
+The accelerated versions of whisper.cpp require specific model versions to achieve better performance.

 **Q: How much data is needed to fine-tune a model?**